 In Workamajig, there are two kinds of estimates.
-There is a Campaign-based estimate and a Project-based estimate.
+There are Campaign-based estimates and Project-based estimates.
 In this section, the project-based estimate will be discussed.

-Why create an Estimate?
-This allows you to set a target for the work that you will perform for the client.
+We recommend creating estimates to set a target for the scope of work to be performed for the client.
 Any and all approved estimates become the budget.
-Estimates can be used for future reference as a way to see if client proposals are correct, if the roles and assigned hours are defined correctly, and where your budget bottlenecks.
+Estimates can be used for future reference to see if client proposals are correct, if the roles and assigned hours are defined correctly, and discover where your budget bottlenecks.
 They can also be used to compare estimated versus actuals to update and refine project templates to more accurate resourcing and estimating of future projects.

 The idea of the project estimate is to allow you to provide an estimated target of labor and expenses for the project.
 You are able to create as many estimates as needed for a project, however, there is a transaction preference that can be set to only allow one approved estimate per project.
-Once an estimate is approved, this will be used by the project as the Project Budget.
+Once an estimate is approved, this will be used as the project budget.

 In the estimate screen you are further able to differentiate your estimates by checking the Change Order box.
 This will allow you to track changes in scope to the project.
 All estimates without this checked will be considered "Original" budgets.
 All estimates with this checked will be considered "Change Order" budgets.
 This allows you to analyze the current budget.
 The current budget is made up of all approved estimates - original, change order, and/or additional estimates.

-To gain the most benefit from Workamajig, we recommend that your estimating be based upon your defined timeline and labor roles (Task and Service).
+To gain the most benefit from Workamajig, we recommend that your estimating be based upon your defined timeline and labor services/roles (Task and Service).

 Add a Project Estimate

-From Project Central, select Budget, then select the Estimate tab above.
+From the Project Dashboard>Project Setup: Click the Estimate tab

-- All existing estimates for the project will appear in the grid located on the right of the screen.
+- All existing estimates for the project will appear in a grid view

 Select the plus sign to add a New Estimate.